 What's Tokyo like in October?
 Weather and wear

 In many ways, October can be considered one of the most comfortable months of the entire year.
-The temperature is not only very pleasant, but rainfall is comparatively low.
+The temperature is not only delightful, but rainfall is comparatively low.
 It's the perfect time for walking around and seeing the sights.

-Despite the warmer weather in October, it is possible for temperatures to drop suddenly toward evening, so be sure to bring warm clothing like lightweight thermals/flannels, scarves or light jackets.
+Despite the warmer weather in October, temperatures can drop suddenly toward evening, so be sure to bring warm clothing like lightweight thermals/flannels, scarves, or light jackets.
 Layers will be your friend.

-What to wear in Japan in October: Clothing suggestions for women
+What to wear in Tokyo in October: Clothing suggestions for women

 ・Knit tops, jeans, thick chiffon, shirts, trench coats, denim jackets